neilfasching/finalwebsite/_pages/about.md

 My research has focused on public opinion, partisan animosity, political communication, and open science practices, with publications in *Science Advances*, *British Journal of Political Science*, *Journal of Communication*, *Journal of Personality*, and *Political Psychology*, among others.
 This work developed my expertise in experimental design, causal inference, statistical modeling, machine learning, and natural language processing.

 I'm also interested in AI evaluation and bias detection, auditing large language models to uncover systemic biases.
-For example, I recently published research at *ACL* on AI bias in hate speech detection (HSD).
+For example, my recent publication at *ACL* highlighted large disparities in hate speech detection (HSD) across seven LLM-based systems.

 My PhD dissertation combines these two research interests and examines topic diversity, misinformation, and toxicity on popular political podcasts.
 I utilize and validate LLM-based models for tasks ranging from transcription and classification to content moderation and textual embeddings.